 Health insurance in the United States has been a critical cornerstone of Americans' financial and health situation.
 It's for this reason that 78% of Americans are currently worried about their health insurance and 22% have lost sleep over the issue.
 This includes individuals on employer, individual or government-sponsored health insurance policies.

 To gain a deeper understanding, ValuePenguin performed a study asking respondents a variety of questions about their health insurance worries.
-This included questions about their views on coverage, costs and what would be important to them in the upcoming presidential election in 2020.
+This included questions about their views on coverage, costs and what would be important to them in the upcoming presidential election.

 22% of Americans are worried about a rate increase for their health insurance